citrix/citrix-daas-rest-go/citrixquickdeploy/docs/RemoteBrowserIsolationImageModel.md

 HasVdaUpdateDelay returns a boolean if a field has been set.

+### SetVdaUpdateDelayNil

+`func (o *RemoteBrowserIsolationImageModel) SetVdaUpdateDelayNil(b bool)`

+ SetVdaUpdateDelayNil sets the value for VdaUpdateDelay to be an explicit nil

+### UnsetVdaUpdateDelay
+`func (o *RemoteBrowserIsolationImageModel) UnsetVdaUpdateDelay()`

+UnsetVdaUpdateDelay ensures that no value is present for VdaUpdateDelay, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)